social media for small business owners

 • Obsessing over perfect posts

-• Chasing likes instead of conversions
+• Then chasing likes instead of conversions

-• Constantly checking notifications out of FOMO
+• Also constantly checking notifications out of FOMO

-• Starting campaigns without following through
+• And starting campaigns without following through

 Recognize your traps.
 Then build habits to dodge them.